pivotal/docs-tap/tap-gui/plugins/api-docs.hbs.md

 Each API entity can reflect the components that provide that API and the list of components that are consumers of that API.
-Also, an API entity can be associated with systems and show up on the system diagram.
+Also, an API entity can be associated with systems and appear on the system diagram.
 To show this dependency, make the `spec.providesApis:` and `spec.consumesApis:` sections of the component definition files reference the name of the API entity.